MohiniMohiniMohini/CMake/README.md

 4. How to link an already created/installed library to an executable created from one CPP file.
 5. How to make changes to a library source file and link it to the main project?
 6. How to manage a library as a seperate project along with a main project with seperate CMake files and how to link them?
 (CMake topology)
+7. How to detect the host architecture and configure the includes/libraries or other paths as per the architecture?